LockyWebb/HYBPAanalysis/Title.md

 ![](Title_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

-Ed and Sam unsurprisingly have the most appearances, with Celia Pecquola coming in a distant third.
+Ed and Sam unsurprisingly have the most appearances, with Kitty Flanagan coming in a distant third.

 The next obvious question is, of those who have won, who has the most